prof-rossetti/georgetown-opim-557-201810/projects/savings-calc.md

 This rubric is tentative, and may be subject to slight adjustments during the grading process.

-Additionally, the professor reserves the right to award extra credit for submissions which exceed expectations, and/or submissions which demonstrate successful implementation of each "Further Exploration Challenge" (see below).
+Additionally, the professor reserves the right to award extra credit for submissions which exceed expectations, and/or submissions which demonstrate successful implementation of each "Further Exploration Challenge" below.

 <hr>